Dororon Enma-kun: Main characters

-The hot-headed, perverted protagonist, sent by his uncle, King Enma, to arrest yokai that have infiltrated the human world, though most often then not he ends up going overboard and killing them instead.
+The hot-headed, perverted protagonist, sent by his uncle, King Enma, to arrest yokai that have infiltrated the human world, though most often than not he ends up going overboard and killing them instead.
 He had long eyebrows that can detect a yokai's presence called the Yokai Antenna, wields a magic cape called the Yokai Cloak (also translated as Night Cape), and a magic staff which can transform into a variety of weapons called the Burning Akuma Power Pole.
 His other powers include teleportation, flight, x-ray vision, reviving himself at the cost of mana, yelling hard enough to produce hurricane force winds, turning into fox fire, lava resistance, can carry a harpoon separate from his regular gear, and enough strength to stop a rhinoceros.
 Among the Yokai Cloak's powers include turning into a kunai, grapple hook, or mace attached to a chain strong enough to lift cars, wrapping himself in it to form a tornado, turning it into scissors, turning it into a net, forming a bag with it that emits suction, turning it into a whip, forming a Cape Barrier around himself and others by drawing an Enma Circle on the ground, turning into a chain, forming disguises, turning into a circular saw, turning into a spear, and turning into a key.
 Among the Burning Akuma Power Pole's powers include emitting fire called the Flame Hose, telekinesis including returning to his hands if separated, extending short distances, spinning the cane into a wheel while enflamed in a technique called the Burning Akuma Fire Wheel, turning into a gladius, turning into a trident, being malleable enough to bend if needed, turning into a baseball bat, turning into a giant shovel, and turning into Mazinger Z's Rocket Punch.